Argentina asks U.N. court to tell Ghana to release ship

 | HAMBURG

-HAMBURG Argentina asked a United Nations court on Thursday to order the immediate release of a tall ship naval training vessel being held in Ghana, west Africa at the request of holders of Argentine bonds which they say are due for repayment.
+HAMBURG Argentina asked a United Nations court on Thursday to order the immediate release of a naval tall ship training vessel being held in Ghana at the request of holders of defaulted Argentine bonds.

-The Ghanaian authorities detained the sailing frigate ARA Libertad in the port of Tema on October 2 at the request of hedge fund NML Capital Ltd, which says Argentina owes it $300 million on bonds which have been in default since 2002.
+The West African nation detained the frigate ARA Libertad, an Argentinian sailing ship in the port of Tema on October 2 at the request of hedge fund NML Capital Ltd, which says Argentina owes it $300 million on bonds which have been in default since 2002.

-Last week creditors won a U.S. court ruling ordering Argentina to pay $1.3 billion to sovereign bond holders who had shunned debt restructuring deals in 2005 and 2010.
+Last week creditors won a U.S. court ruling ordering Argentina to pay $1.3 billion to sovereign bond holders who had shunned debt restrucuturing deals in 2005 and 2010.

-But Susana Ruiz Cerutti, head of an Argentinian delegation, told the Hamburg-based International Tribunal for the Law of the Sea on Thursday that warships have immunity from such claims under international maritime law and it was a "mystery" why Ghana had not allowed the ship to leave.
+But Susana Ruiz Cerutti, head of an Argentinian delegation, on Thursday told the Hamburg-based International Tribunal for the Law of the Sea that warships have immunity under international maritime law and it was a "mystery" why Ghana had not allowed the ship to leave.

-Cerutti said the tribunal should order the ship's release as the United Nations convention on maritime law gives warships immunity from civil actions.
+Cerutti said the tribunal should order the ship's release as the United Nations convention on the law of the sea gives warships immunity from civil actions.

 "Because a 'vulture fund' has chosen the frigate to be the subject of proceedings does not absolve Ghana of its international obligations," Cerutti said.